open-telemetry/oteps/text/0156-columnar-encoding.md

 * compression algorithm (Zlib, Zstd, and Lz4)
 * serialization mode
   * normalized: resources, instrumentation libraries, metrics, logs, traces, events, and links are mapped in a dedicated
   RecordBatch.
 A set of primary and secondary keys are used to recreate the relationships between these different entities.
   * denormalized: resource, instrumentation library, event, and link fields are replicated for every metrics, logs, and traces.
 * dictionary configuration
   * min_row_count: The creation of a dictionary will be performed only on columns with more than `min_row_count` elements.
   * max_card: The creation of a dictionary will be performed only on columns with a cardinality lower than `max_card`.
-    * max_card_ratio: The creation of a dictionary will only be performed on columns with a ratio `card` / `size` < = `max_card_ratio`.
+  * max_card_ratio: The creation of a dictionary will only be performed on columns with a ratio `card` / `size` <= `max_card_ratio`.
-    * max_sorted: Maximum number of sorted dictionaries (based on cardinality/total_size and avg_data_lenght).
+  * max_sorted: Maximum number of sorted dictionaries (based on cardinality/total_size and avg_data_length).
 * batch_size: Size of the batch before serialization and compression.

 The following parallel coordinates chart represents the execution of 200 trials selected by Google AI Vizier in order to